-Give instant relief in Sour Stomach, Heartburn, Nausea, all discomforts of indigestion and dyspepsia.
-Pleasant and economical.
-Medium size, 25c.; Large, \$1; handsome K iluminum bonbonniere, 10c.
-Druggists or mail.
-Made by HOOD Catarriets n the 9th inst. at the Second ward meet on the 9th inst. at the Second ward meet-inchouse.
-The Third ward folks held their reunion on the 13th and made the same a very successful affair.
-At 2 p m. all sat down and partook of a fine menu that was prepared by the ladies of the ward, after which a humorous program was rendered and a fine easy chair presented to Bishop N. J. Nielsen by members of the ward.
-The day's doings concluded with a dance in the new meetinghouse.
-Miss Walborg Petersen, with the assist-ance of the Sunday schools of the three wards gave a recital on the 15th in the stake house.
-The program consisted of eight songs by Miss Mamie Brown, who also gave two plano selections, which, with the renditions of the former, were of a classical nature and appreciated high-ly by a large audience.
-The balance of the program consisted of selections from the respective Sunday schools very creditably.
-On the 12th the First ward people gave a farewell entertainment to young Spence Allen, who will leave soon for a mission to the Central States.
-Elder Lars K. Larsen returned yester-day from a two-year mission to Norway, where he presided over the Christiania branch.
-The stake presidency has gone to Avon branch.
-The stake presidency has gone to Avon roday to reorganize the ward.
-The quarterly conference of this stake will be held in the stake building on the 2rnd and 23rd of this month, commencing at 10 a .m., on the first named date. ber, and Miss Edith L. Hansen, 18 of Roy, Weber county.
-Peter C. Peterson, 28, of Greenfield, Iowa, and Mrs. Chariotte Nelson, 25 of Salt Lake City.
-J. A. Checketts and Miss Myrtle B. Bradshow both of Ogden and of law-
+May Ogden, Dec.
+18,--Mrs. Alta May Holmes, a highly esteemed young lady of Ogden City, aged 26 years, died yes-terday, shortly after the birth of a pair of beautiful baby girls.
+Her unDyspeplets a the 9th inst. at the Second ward meet on the 9th inst. at the Second ward meet-inghouse.
+The Third ward folks held their reunion on the 18th and made the same a very successful affair.
+At 2 p.m. all sat down and partook of a fine menu that was prepared by the ladies of the ward, after which a humorous program was rendered and a fine easy chair presented to Bishop N. J. Nielsen by members of the ward, The day's doing's concluded with a dance in the new meetinghous.
+Miss Walborg Petersen, with the assist-ated the Sunday schools of the thra-wards gave a recital on the 15th in the eight songs by Miss Petersen, her ac-companist being Miss Mamie Brown, who with the renditions of the former, were of a classical nature and appreciated high-your a large andlence.
+The balance of the state bouse.
+The program consisted of eight songs by Miss Mamie Brown, who with the renditions of the former, were of a classical nature and appreciated high-program consisted of selections from the concerive Bunday schools very creditably.
+The 18th the First yard people gave a farewell entertainment to young Spence Allen, who will leave scon for a mission to the Central States.
+Elder Lars K. Larsen returned yester-day of the presided over the Christiania where he presided over the Christiania the stake presidency has gone to Avon ber, and Miss Edith L. Hansen, 18 of Roy, Weber county.
+Peter C. Peterson, 28, of Greenfield, Iowa, and Mrs. Charlotts Nelson, 25 of Salt Lake City.
+J. A. Checketts and Miss Myrtle B. Bradshow both of Ogden and of law-ful age.
+The stake presidency has gone to Avon oday to reorganize the ward.
+The quarterly conference of this stake rill be held in the stake building on the and and 23rd of this month, commencing t 19 a .m.; on the first named date.